TDWolff/NAVTFrontend/_posts/2023-12-4-Logic_Gate_edit.md

             }
         }
     }
-    function checkInput(){
+    // logic for checking the user answer by comparing to the variable answer2 function checkInput(){
         // Get the value from the textbox var inputValue = document.getElementById('textInput').value.toLowerCase().split(" ").join(""); // Convert to lowercase for case-insensitive comparison